Jacob-Bankston/Markdown-Notes/day20-digitalcrafts.md

 ##More Firebase - Appending more Objects to nodes

-If you don't have any leaves you can't append anything.
+If you don't have any leave you can't append anything.

 ```js